 How do you know if you have a hidden leak?

 Most leaks are pretty obvious!
 They may result in a damp floor, water dripping through a ceiling or you might have a damp patch appear on a wall.
-But in many cases there will be no visible evidence at all.
+But in many cases there will be no visible evidence of a leak at all.

 If you can’t see any evidence of water escape or build up in or around your property, what are some of the clues that alert our customers to a leak in the first place?